 NewsPolitics Cuomo, Molinaro agree to televised Tuesday debate The gubernatorial candidates will face off on CBS radio and television.
 Gov. Andrew Cuomo, left, will debate Dutchess County Executive Marc Molinaro on Tuesday.
 Photo Credit: Charles Eckert By Michael Gormley firstname.lastname@example.org @GormleyAlbany Updated October 23, 2018 11:25 AM Print Share fbShare Tweet gShare Email ALBANY — Gov. Andrew Cuomo and his Republican opponent, Marc Molinaro, will debate Tuesday, both campaigns announced Monday.
 Cuomo's campaign had committed to Tuesday's date late Sunday night.
 The debate will be taped Tuesday at 1:30 p.m., and will be broadcast at 7 p.m. on CBS television and radio stations statewide.
 “Gov. Cuomo dictated the rules,” Molinaro said Monday.
 Cuomo campaign spokeswoman Dani Lever said, “After days of ducking the debate, we’re glad Marc Molinaro has finally agreed.”
 Molinaro said he wants at least two debates, one in New York City and one in Buffalo, but will participate in Tuesday's debate even if Cuomo refuses to do more.
 “My job is to start a fire in the hearts of New Yorkers,” Molinaro said Monday.
 “My job tomorrow is to simply do what underdogs do, speak on behalf of those people that don’t often get to sit in that room. ...
 I am given the opportunity to stand in a place that no kid who grew up on food stamps gets to experience.”
 Cuomo campaign spokeswoman Lis Smith tweeted Sunday that Molinaro simply wanted to use the lack of debates as a campaign issue, but was afraid to actually debate Cuomo.
 “We know you love to debate debates, but enough with these games,” she tweeted.
 The candidates have sparred publicly, with Molinaro seeking a debate at any time, anywhere for months.
 Cuomo negotiated details of the debate with the CBS radio and television affiliates, although Molinaro had publicly insisted on some aspects, such as television coverage.
 The debate will exclude the candidate for the Green Party, which as a result of gaining more than 50,000 votes in the 2014 election for governor has an automatic place on the statewide ballot.
 “CBS is acting like state media for the American two-party state,” said Howie Hawkins, the Green Party nominee.
 “We need Cuomo to start respecting the voters and agree to the inclusive debate that the League of the Women Voters is organizing.”
 Tuesday’s debate will also exclude other minor party candidates, including Larry Sharpe of the Libertarian Party and Stephanie Miner of the bipartisan Serve America Movement.
 “A single debate without all candidates hurts democracy,” said Miner, the former mayor of Syracuse.
 “A single debate in New York City ignores the interests of upstate voters.
 A single debate won’t provide enough opportunity to examine Andrew Cuomo’s record or anyone's vision for the state's future.
 New Yorkers deserve better.”
 With Lisa Colangelo By Michael Gormley email@example.com @GormleyAlbany Michael Gormley has worked for Newsday since 2013, covering state government, politics and issues.
 He has covered Albany since 2001.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.